 - Posts by Erin E. WhitneyAssociate

-Erin E. Whitney is an associate in Nutter’s Tax Department.
+Erin Whitney is an associate in the Tax Department.
 Businesses, nonprofit organizations, and individuals rely on Erin to advise them on a variety of domestic and international tax matters.
-She counsels nonprofit ...
+She counsels nonprofit entities on issues ...

 IRS 2017 Plan Limits

 On October 27, 2016, the IRS announced various limits and thresholds applicable to employee benefit plans for 2017.
 Section 415 of the Internal Revenue Code requires these limits to be adjusted annually due to cost-of-living increases.
 The majority of these limits remain unchanged from the 2016 limits, but there were increases in some instances.
 Earlier this year, the IRS also announced the 2017 inflation-adjusted limits for health savings accounts (“HSAs”), including the maximum annual HSA contribution, the minimum annual deductible for a high-deductible health plan (“HDHP”), and the maximum annual out-of-pocket expense for an HDHP.